kubevault/prometheus-exporter/docs/guides/monitoring/overview.md

 # Monitoring Vault Server

-Vault operator has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor Vault operator.
-This tutorial will show you how this monitoring works with Vault operator and how to enable them.
+KubeVault operator has native support for monitoring via [Prometheus](https://prometheus.io/).
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeVault operator.
+This tutorial will show you how this monitoring works with KubeVault operator and how to enable them.

 ## Overview

-By default the Vault operator will configure each vault pod to publish [statsd](https://www.vaultproject.io/docs/configuration/telemetry.html) metrics.
+By default the KubeVault operator will configure each vault pod to publish [statsd](https://www.vaultproject.io/docs/configuration/telemetry.html) metrics.
-The Vault operator runs a [statsd-exporter](https://github.com/kubevault/vault_exporter) container as sidecar to convert and expose those metrics in the format for Prometheus.
+The KubeVault operator runs a [statsd-exporter](https://github.com/kubevault/vault_exporter) container as sidecar to convert and expose those metrics in the format for Prometheus.
-Following diagram shows the logical structure of Vault operator monitoring flow.
+Following diagram shows the logical structure of KubeVault operator monitoring flow.

 <p align="center">
   <img alt="Monitoring Structure"  src="/docs/images/vault-prometheus.jpg">